-Prior to financial assessment, there was very limited credit or income qualification required to get a HECM reverse mortgage.
-A borrower could literally have zero income and terrible credit and still potentially qualify with no issue.
+Prior to financial assessment, there were very few credit and income qualifications to get a reverse mortgage.
+Applicants could have zero income and terrible credit and still qualify with no issue.

-To determine financial ability, borrowers have to demonstrate adequate residual income or the lender may require a LESA.
-Residual income is essentially what’s left over after paying all debt obligations, property charges, and estimated of maintenance and utilities based on the square footage of the home.
+To determine financial ability, you must must have adequate residual income or your lender will require a LESA.
+Residual income is defined as the income left over at the end of the month after paying debts (excluding mortgage payments eliminated by the reverse mortgage), property charges, and estimated maintenance and utilities.